Physics on manifolds with exotic differential structures: Kaluza-Klein reduction

-The metric on the corresponding fibre bundle can be taken to be \cite{Straumann,SalamStrathdee,WittenKK}: \beq g= g_{\bS^4}+k_{ij}(\theta^i-K^i_a A^a)\otimes (\theta^j-K^j_b A^b) \eeq where $g_{\bS^4}$ is the metric on the base $\bS^4$, $k_{ij}$ are the components of the Cartan-Killing metric on the fibre $\bS^3$, $K^i_a$ are the components of the Killing vectors that describe the isometries of the fibre, $\SO(4)$, $\theta^i$ are the components of the dreibein (triad) one forms on the fibre {which can be taken simply as the Maurer-Cartan one-forms of the group manifold} and $A^a$ are the components of a Yang-Mills gauge field corresponding to the gauge group given by the isometries of the fibre, $\SO(4)$, { $a$ takes values $1,\cdots , 6$ while $i$ takes the values $1,2,3$.
-The gauge fields come from the spin connection, coming from the metric of Eqn.\eqref{3}.
-They are functions only of the coordinates of the base manifold $\bS^4$ and do not depend on the coordinates of the $\bS^3$. }{A coordinate tranformation on $\bS^4$ that preserves the fibre metrically however transforms it by an isometry exhibits entirely as an $\SO(4)$ gauge transformation on the field $A^a$, see \cite{Straumann,SalamStrathdee,WittenKK} for the details.}The gauge field is necessarily present as the manifold is a non-trivial fibre bundle of $\bS^3$ over $\bS^4$.
-If the gauge field were absent, the manifold would simply be just the Cartesian product of $\bS^3$ with $\bS^4$, which is not even a standard $\bS^7$. {The metric \eqref{3} is perfectly valid before any assumption on the size of the $\bS^3$ compared to the size of the $\bS^4$, \ie it is generally valid before any Kaluza-Klein reduction is considered.}
+The gauge fields come from the metric of Eqn.\eqref{3}.
+They are functions only of the coordinates of the base manifold $\bS^4$ and do not depend on the coordinates of the fibre, $\bS^3$. {A coordinate tranformation on $\bS^4$ that preserves the fibre metrically however transforms it by an isometry exhibits entirely as an $\SO(4)$ gauge transformation on the field $A^a$, see \cite{Straumann,SalamStrathdee,WittenKK} for the details.} The gauge field is necessarily present as the manifold is a non-trivial fibre bundle of $\bS^3$ over $\bS^4$.
+If the gauge field were absent, the manifold would simply be only the Cartesian product of $\bS^3$ with $\bS^4$, which is not even a standard $\bS^7$. {The metric \eqref{3} is perfectly valid before any assumption on the size of the $\bS^3$ compared to the size of the $\bS^4$, \ie it is generally valid before any Kaluza-Klein reduction is considered.}

 {The Kaluza-Klein reduction means that we choose the metric such that the fibre should be a simple, spherically symmetric $\bS^3$ of {negligible radius compared to the radius of the base also chosen to be simple, spherically symmetric $\bS^4$} and only the isometries of $\bS^3$ and not its deformations can have any impact on the low energy dynamics taking place in the ambient space given by the base, $\bS^4$.
 It is not consistent in this limit to think of deformations of the fibre, these would correspond only to very high energy excitations.
 Then the only degrees of freedom left from the fibre arise from the liberty to rotate it arbitrarily by the group transformations that are symmetries (isometries) of the metric on the fibre, as we move along the base manifold.
 This gives rise to a gauge degree of freedom, the gauge group being in this case $\SO(4)$. {We want to stress that the effective gauge theory on $\bS^4$ is really just gravity on $\bS^7$.
 The gauge fields come from the metric \eqref{3}, and are not arbitrarily added.} }